WillyRay/harris-mrsa-model/description.md

 - `hhAdherenceBase` = **`0.5`** (hand hygiene compliance for all HCW types)
 - `ppeAdherenceIfCp` = **`0.5`** (PPE/glove compliance)

-## Disease Transmission Model (Partially Implemented)
+## Disease Transmission Model (Updated December 2025)

-The model includes disease tracking infrastructure but transmission logic is not fully implemented:
+The model includes disease tracking infrastructure and, as of the latest update, the transmission logic has been implemented:

 ### Disease States (DiseaseStates.java)
 - SUSCEPTIBLE - not colonized or infected